Beyond Euclid: An Illustrated Guide to Modern Machine Learning with Geometric, Topological, and Algebraic Structures: Elements of Non-Euclidean Geometry

 \subsection{Topology: Relationships}

 A \textbf{topological space} is a set of points equipped with a structure known as a \textit{topology} that establishes which points in the set are ``close'' to each other.
 The topology gives spatial structure to an otherwise unstructured set.
 Formally, a topology is defined as a collection of \textbf{open sets}.
-An open set is a collection of points in a spatial region that excludes points on the boundary.
-By grouping points into open sets, we can discuss `neighborhoods' of points and `paths' between points, giving us a way to formalize concepts like continuity (can you travel from one location to another without teleporting?) and connectedness (are two locations in the same neighborhood or region?).
+An open set is a collection of points in a spatial region that excludes points on the boundary. {By grouping points into open sets, we can use terms like 'neighborhoods' and 'paths' to reference ``closeness'' and other abstract relationships between points.
+This gives us a way to formalize concepts like continuity (can one travel from one location to another without teleporting?) and connectedness (are two locations in the same neighborhood or region?).}

 Given the generality of topological structures, topological spaces can be quite exotic.
 Within this paper, we do not consider continuous topological spaces, and we explicitly restrict the term \textbf{topology} to \textbf{discrete topological structures}, such as graphs, cellular complexes, and hypergraphs.
 We consider these spaces to be a generalization of the discretized Euclidean space.
-Indeed, Euclidean space discretizes into a regular grid, while graphs, cellular complexes and hypergraphs relax the regularity assumption and allow points to be connected with more complex relationships as illustrated in Figure
+Indeed, Euclidean space discretizes into a regular grid, while graphs, cellular complexes, and hypergraphs allow for more flexible patterns of connectivity, where points may interact through complex relationships, as shown in Figure \ref{fig:elements_topology}.